 Stop/Eject is a magical and moving fantasy drama starring Georgina Sherrington (The Worst Witch) and directed by Neil Oseman, dubbed "The Spielberg of Hereford" by The Guardian.
-It should hit the international festival circuit in 2014.
+It premiered at Raindance in 2014 and was long-listed for a Bafta.

 Kate (Sherrington) is devastated when her husband Dan (Oliver Park) is killed crossing the road outside a charity shop.
 But inside the shop is a mysterious old tape recorder, which Kate discovers has the power to stop and rewind time itself.
 Meeting the enigmatic shopkeeper Alice (Therese Collins), Kate is introduced to a vast underground library of cassettes – the whole of time, divided into 90 minute segments.
 Which tape will she choose?
 And can she save her husband?

 Stop/Eject was born out of a 2011 new year's resolution that required the director to come up with a different idea for a film every day.
 On April 2nd Oseman jotted down two lines about a tape recorder that could control time.
 That summer, with co-writer Tommy Draper, he developed this concept into a twenty page script called Stop/Eject.